cph-cachet/carp_studies_app/docs/app_store_deployment_pipeline.md

         PLAY_STORE_CONFIG_JSON: ${{secrets.PLAY_STORE_CONFIG_JSON}}
         working-directory: android

-This command looks for a `Fastfile` which should be located under `android/fastlane/`
+These commands look for a `Fastfile` which should be located under `android/fastlane/`.
+If changes were pushed into master then `fastlane release` is called, otherwise `fastlane promote_internal_to_closed` is called, but that combination of test tracks can be changed to anything and is arbitrary.

+        - if: github.ref == 'refs/heads/master'
-    - run: fastlane release
+            run: fastlane release
             env:
               PLAY_STORE_JSON_KEY: PLAY_STORE_CONFIG.json
             working-directory: android

+        - if: github.ref != 'refs/heads/master'
+            run: fastlane promote_internal_to_closed
+            env:
+              PLAY_STORE_JSON_KEY: PLAY_STORE_CONFIG.json
+            working-directory: android

 ### Fastfile

-    #
+The first 3 commands are essential for creating a new clean flutter build. `flutter build appbundle --release` creates a new .aab file that is built in release mode.
+Deferred components are parts of an app that can be downloaded after the initial installation to reduce the initial download size. `--no-tree-shake-icons` is usually used when building for production.

+Lastly upload_to_play_store() is a fastlane command.
+One of the tracks (production, open, closed, internal) is selected with the default being production (yikes) as well as the path location of the .aab created with the `flutter build appbundle --release --no-deferred-components --no-tree-shake-icons` command.

-    desc "Submit a new release build to Google Play's Beta track" lane :release do
+    desc "Submit a new release build to Google Play's Production track" lane :release do
         sh "flutter clean"
         sh "flutter pub get"